Frequently Asked Questions

 Q: How much is the security deposit?

 A: It depends on the machine.
 Most units require $500 each, cash or debit but can be reduced if you have your boaters license.
-You take the online boating safety course for $40 and have a license for life.
+You can take the online boating safety course for $40 if you wish and have a license for life.
 Our basic jet skis retail for $14,699 plus tax, registration, and licensing.
 Each of our pontoons costs about $50,000.
 If you crash one, it can be expensive.
 Unlike cars, you can't get collision insurance for a fleet of rental jet skis.
 Additionally, mechanic shops for BRP are 30-60 day wait and by the time that reservation arrives, the downtime for the machine has cost tens of thousands of dollars in lost revenue and the short summer season is already over.
 Because of this, we usually fix our own machines, costing only a week of downtime and require a deposit to cover parts and labour for our mechanics.

 Q: Do you accept credit cards?

 A: For rental fees, we accept Mastercard, American Express, debit and cash.
 For the security deposit, you must use debit or cash.
 We also recommend bringing cash for your rental in case the phone networks are down.
 Due to high cellular traffic in the summers, cellular data can be unreliable down at the lake.

 Q: Do I need a boaters license?

 A: We provide a free and temporary 1-day boaters licenses after educating all drivers.
 Be sure to watch our safety training videos before arriving.
 If you plan to rent more than once, we recommend you get your boater's license online.
 It's $39.95, easy to complete and it's valid for life.
 The course is similar to the SmartServe course, and can be competed effortlessly in just a few hours with zero prior knowledge.
 Click here to get your lifetime boaters license.
 We also take a lower security deposit for those who hold a valid boaters license, to incentivize more renters to take the course.

 Q: Do I need to book in advance?